BBischof/anagraphs/README.md

 The second argument(optional), is the number of anagrams you're looking for.
 If not included, the script returns all of the words in the largest set of anagrams.

+If you want to look at the graph in a bigger way, first run `dumpGraph.py` (or look at the one I already dumped into anagraphDict.json).
+Then your `makeAnagraph.py` can load this large JSON automatically, and create a full graph.
+This `secret` function can be found by eschewing both parameters whne you call it.

 #### E.g.

 Input: